-If a current case is in the case management phase, any new child maltreatment reports must be documented in an Intake workgroup and screened accordingly.
-Efforts to screen a new report with the ongoing case manager and their supervisor/manager should be made.
-If screened in for assessment or investigation, a new Assessment workgroup to address new allegation(s) should be opened.
+If a current case is in the case management phase, document new child maltreatment reports in an Intake workgroup and screened accordingly.
+Make efforts to screen a new report with the ongoing case manager and their supervisor/manager.
+If screened in for assessment or investigation, open a new Assessment workgroup to address new allegation/s.
 All contacts should be completed in the Assessment workgroup, including a new adult interview or child observation/interview, and use of Structured Decision Making instruments, based on new allegations.